Chris-McGonigle/island-flowers/testing/testing.md

 A total of 22 errors and warnings were received on the first pass through the W3C validator.

-The <li> tag as child of a nav element errors were ignored as this was the same process as used in the project walkthrough videos.
+The 'li' tag as child of a nav element errors were ignored as this was the same process as used in the project walkthrough videos.

 The duplicate id 'user-options' warning was ignored as the validator is picking up the mobile and desktop versions of the nav bar account dropdowns, again matching the style as per the walkthrough videos.